MaartenGr/KeyBERT/README.md

 ## Citation
-To cite PolyFuzz in your work, please use the following bibtex reference:
+To cite KeyBERT in your work, please use the following bibtex reference:

 ```bibtex
 @misc{grootendorst2020keybert,